withastro/docs/src/pages/en/reference/api-reference.md

 ### `<Markdown />`

 The Markdown component is no longer built into Astro.
+See [the Markdown guide](/en/guides/markdown-content/) to learn more.

 ### `<Code />`